 About the Garden Kingdom of Dessau-Wörlitz

 The Garden Kingdom of Dessau-Wörlitz is the first English-style landscaped garden in Europe.
-This 18th century garden is a cultural landscape that depicts a garden design that features harmony with architecture.
-The Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of The Enlightenment.
-His beliefs therefore extended beyond his political views but also in terms of architecture and landscape gardening.
+This 18th-century garden is a cultural landscape that depicts a garden design that features harmony with architecture.
+Duke Leopold III is credited for developing this landscaped garden as he is known to be an adherent of The Enlightenment.
+His beliefs extended beyond his political views but also in terms of architecture and landscape gardening.
 This is exactly what transpired with the creation of this garden.